 Entertainment

-Entertainment is a key part of any Burns Night celebrations.
-Often it will be a singer or musician performing Burns songs like A Red, Red Rose or Rantin’, Rovin’, Robin.
+Entertainment is a key part of any Burns Night celebrations so expect singing, dancing and bagpipe music.
+Often, there will be performances of Burns’ songs like A Red, Red Rose or Rantin’, Rovin’, Robin.
 There may also be moving renditions of his poems such as To a Louse or Tam o’ Shanter.
 If you and your guests aren’t up to putting on a concert, there are plenty of wonderful covers available online that you can play and enjoy.

 A Toast To The Lassies